 Deloitte’s seven-year (2011–2017) review of ROC found that:

-The health care industry includes organizations that deliver and finance care (hospitals and health systems, health plans), life sciences innovators (pharmaceutical and medical device manufacturers), and a host of entities that exist in between (PBMs, wholesalers, pharmacies).
+The health care industry includes organisations that deliver and finance care (hospitals and health systems, health plans), life sciences innovators (pharmaceutical and medical device manufacturers) and a host of entities that exist in between (PBMs, wholesalers, pharmacies).
 Mergers and acquisitions have been widespread across these businesses, with hospitals buying physician practices and each other, life sciences companies buying small companies with innovative assets, and health plans buying providers and expanding capabilities around alternative payment models in partnership with hospitals.
 In a recent survey, one in two senior executives across these health care and life sciences sectors cited M&A as their preferred growth strategy.2

-While consolidation within sectors is an ongoing trend, convergence—organizations partnering or combining across sectors—has picked up pace.
+While consolidation within sectors is an ongoing trend, convergence—organisations partnering or combining across sectors—has picked up pace.
 During the last 12 months, we have seen a surge in seemingly strange bedfellows converging to innovate and corner a portion of the changing health care market.
 A decade ago, no one would have likely imagined a pharmacy chain expanding into retail health care delivery and acquiring one of the country’s largest health insurers; or a company that began as an online bookstore partnering with an investment management firm and entering the employee benefits business.

 We studied the ROC trends for each of the major health care businesses between 2011 and 2017 to understand the returns generated as the economy emerged from a recession and through the period of health care reform implementation.

 Conceptually, ROC employed adds an efficiency perspective in addition to profitability.
 It indicates how efficient a company is at turning capital investments into profits.
 For this study, we measured ROC as the ratio of earnings before interests and taxes (EBIT) to capital employed.
 For consistency across sectors, we calculated capital employed as total assets minus current liabilities.
-This book value calculation is based on the widely recognized and generally accepted definition of ROC.3
+This book value calculation is based on the widely recognised and generally accepted definition of ROC.3

 We have included goodwill and intangibles in capital employed.
 Goodwill comes from the acquisition of one company by another for a premium value.
 The inclusion helps in understanding the relative impact of M&A on the ROC by sector.

 Among the seven major health care businesses we studied, drug intermediaries and retailers had the highest ROC.
-Wholesalers, PBMs, and pharmacies are transactional, operate on very low margins, and are not as profitable as other health care businesses, but changing the lens from profitability to returns on capital puts these businesses among the best-performing sectors.
-For instance, the drug wholesalers, which typically operate at 1–2 percent margins, had an ROC of 15 percent in 2017.
+Wholesalers, PBMs and pharmacies are transactional, operate on very low margins and are not as profitable as other health care businesses, but changing the lens from profitability to returns on capital puts these businesses among the best-performing sectors.
+For instance, the drug wholesalers, which typically operate at 1–2 per cent margins, had an ROC of 15 per cent in 2017.
 This is due to significantly lower capital requirements compared to health innovation and health delivery businesses.
 In contrast, life sciences companies, which generally operate at very high margins, had relatively lower ROC due to very high capital requirements, particularly in the product development phase.

 During the analysis period, ROC declined for each of the seven major health care businesses we studied (figure 1).
 Life sciences companies had the largest drop in returns.
 Drug intermediaries and retailers began and ended with the highest ROC, though with noteworthy variation over the years.
 While hospital returns trended steady, returns in the health insurance business ebbed through 2015 before recovering in 2017.
 What are some of the reasons for these shifts?